 • Easy to store, transport, and handle.

-Fertilisers - Fertilizers In Agriculture
+Fertilisers - Fertilizers in Agriculture

 Disadvantages of chemical fertilisers